 Kinesiology is used to benefit a wide range of symptoms including: back and neck problems, scoliosis, menstrual and digestive disorders, headaches, injuries, allergies, emotional upsets and traumas.

-While muscles move and hold bones in place, that activity is organised by the nervous (neural) system.
+Muscles move and hold bones in place organised and coordinated by the nervous (neural) system.
 As we develop, key survival programs are installed and effectively run by the subconscious part of our brain.
 Disturbances of these programs due to trauma – either physical (such as an injury or accident), emotional or nutritional -can result in pain, less energy and what is generally called ‘stress’ or ‘ageing’.

 Kinesiology, and specifically Neural Organisation Technique (NOT), aims to restore optimum function of the nervous system, resulting in immediate improvements in your health and overall energy levels.
 The common denominator: Muscle Monitoring is used to access imbalances or blockages in the communication between brain and body.